In today’s world, we see technological advancements more than ever.

-This document defines the strategy that organizations need to implement to enable their IT infrastructure.
+This document defines the business strategy that organizations need to implement to enable their IT infrastructure.
 It also helps to create a portfolio to operate in line with certain business objectives.

-All in all, the IT strategic plan document makes sure that the company’s IT efforts are directly aligned to its core mission, strategy, and priorities.
+All in all, the IT strategic plan document makes sure that the company's IT efforts are directly aligned to its core mission, business strategy, and priorities.
 IT strategic planning process defines how information technologies are tied to business operations.

 Typically, it takes several months to finalize this documentation.
-It should include input and direction from the senior IT and business management team.
+It should include input and direction from the IT department and business management team.
 IT strategic plan is designed for a duration of anywhere from three to five years.

 What are the Four Main Points of IT Strategic Planning?